gtxaspec/ingenic-audiodaemon/README.md

-make iad        # For the audio daemon make iac        # For the audio client make audioplay  # For the standalone audio player make wc-console # For the websocket server, run `make deps` to build dependencies,
+make iad        # For the audio daemon make iac        # For the audio client make audioplay  # For the standalone audio player make deps       # Build dependencies for websocket servers make web_client # For the websocket server make wc-console # For the websocket debugging server
-                # then `make wc-console`.
 ```

 5. **Clean the Build**: